Help us match you with local pros in your area

 Choose an HVAC company with highly trained technicians who have appropriate licensing and experience.
 In all states, HVAC contractors have federal requirements set by the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, an individual must pass an exam (the specific exam depends on what kind of equipment they intend to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled at the state level.

-Always make sure you know what a company’s process is like.
-When HVAC repairs are needed, ask your provider to list which parts need replacement and why.
-Confirm that your technician will clean and test the system at the end of the job to verify proper operation.
-When getting a replacement, ask your contractor to explain the new HVAC system model, energy efficiency, estimated installation time, features, and brand.
-Before work begins, you should understand the process your provider will use to properly size the system for your home and the price you'll pay.
+Make sure you understand the details of any project before starting.
+If HVAC repairs are required, have your provider list which parts require replacement and why.
+Confirm that your technician will clean and test the entire system after the repair to ensure that everything works.
+When replacing your HVAC, have the contractor explain the new model, energy efficiency, features, estimated installation time, and brand.
+Before work starts, make sure you understand the process your provider will use to size the new HVAC system appropriately for your home and what the price will be.

-Generally, your HVAC system should be inspected twice a year.
-After an inspection, your technician will tell you what, if any, services are needed.
-You should also have your system inspected and serviced if you notice any new issues, such as leaks, unusual smells, or strange noises.
-If you have ductwork in your home, it should be serviced every few years.
+Normally, you should have your HVAC system inspected twice a year.
+After that inspection, your technician will tell you what services are needed.
+You should also have your system inspected and serviced if you start to notice any issues, such as leaks, strange noises, or unusual smells.
+If your home has ductwork, it should be serviced every few years.

-The best times of the year to have your HVAC system inspected are during the spring and fall.
-Technicians are less busy during these times, making it easier to get an appointment.
-This also ensures that your system is ready for the summer and winter, the times of the year when it sees the most use.
+The best times to have your HVAC system inspected are during the spring and fall.
+Technicians are generally less busy during these times, so it will be easier to get an appointment.
+This also ensures that your system is ready for the summer and winter, when it typically gets the most use.

-Typically, HVAC financing is through a third-party lender.
-If your HVAC company doesn't offer these options, you could consider taking out a loan on your own.
-Be sure to speak with your HVAC company and a financial advisor to find out what options are available and appropriate for your situation.
+Usually, HVAC financing is through a third-party lender.
+If your HVAC company doesn't have financing options, you may consider taking out your own loan.
+Be sure to talk to your HVAC company and a financial advisor to learn what options are available to you and appropriate for your situation.

 There are a number of ways you can make your HVAC system more energy-efficient: